Polaco (slur): Reception among Poles

-Although the derogatory use of "polacos" is not widely known in Poland, it is occasionally reported in the media.
+Although the derogatory use of polacos is not widely known in Poland, it is occasionally reported in the media.
 These reports often downplay or deny the offensive nature of the term.
 For example, an official publication from the Warsaw Ministry of Foreign Affairs merely stated that "in Catalonia, the Poles are approached with particular sympathy, since inhabitants of the region are traditionally nicknamed polacos."

-News reports about "polacos" sometimes speculate on Poland being a model for Catalonia, with headlines like "Catalans are proud to be Poles."
-Some authors portray the derogatory use as a relic of the Franco era, emphasizing supposed Catalan admiration for Poland stemming from factors like popular Polish cartoons for kids, esteemed Polish writers, and a revered Polish history.
+News reports about polacos sometimes speculate on Poland being a model for Catalonia, with headlines like "Catalans are proud to be Poles."
+Some authors describe its derogatory use as a relic of the Franco era, emphasizing supposed Catalan admiration for Poland stemming from factors like popular Polish cartoons for kids, esteemed Polish writers, and a revered Polish history.

 The topic of Catalans being inspired by Polish patriotism, independence movements, resistance against oppression, and the contribution of Polish interbrigadistas during the Spanish Civil War occasionally surfaces in Polish online discussions.

-Reports that clearly identify "polacos" as a "pejorative-ironic" and frequently used slur are less common, usually appearing in discussions about the Real Madrid-FC Barcelona rivalry.
+Reports that clearly identify polacos as a "pejorative-ironic" and frequently used slur are less common, usually appearing in discussions about the Real Madrid-FC Barcelona rivalry.

 With the recent increase in Polish migration to Spain, including Catalonia, some Poles have encountered this usage.
-Like the Polish media, they often downplay its offensiveness, sometimes treating it humorously, such as by introducing themselves as "Polacos de Polonia" ("Poles from Poland").
+Like the Polish media, they often downplay its offensiveness, sometimes treating it humorously, such as by introducing themselves as Polacos de Polonia.

 A website run by Polish people from Barcelona describes the term as "slightly pejorative," but also "colloquial" and "with a slight wink."
 However, some Poles react angrily, condemning the term as an insult to the entire Polish nation.